nlebeck/java-games/README.txt

 art, at least to start out.
 Since I'll be working on game programming in my free time, my progress will probably be very slow and uneven.

+My main reference as of right now is the online draft of "Killer Game Programming in Java" by Andrew Davison.

 Niel Lebeck